-As your child or a close family member prepares for an upcoming baptism, you'll want to familiarize yourself with the most common baptism symbols in order to celebrate the baptism, choose a fitting gift, and help older children understand the symbolism surrounding the items.
+As your child or a close family member prepares for an upcoming baptism, you'll want to familiarize yourself with the most common baptism symbols.
+This way you can celebrate the baptism, choose a fitting gift, and help older children understand the symbolism surrounding the items.

 Familiar Symbols Used in Baptism

 There are five universal symbols of baptism: the cross, a white garment, oil, water, and light.
 Other familiar symbols include the baptismal font, scriptural readings and prayers, and godparents.
-These symbols represent the philosophies and stories involved in the Christian Religion can clear up a lot of questions.
+These symbols represent the philosophies and teachings of the Christian religion and the traditions and rituals of an individual church and its congregation.
 Baptism is one of the sacraments of the church, and babies being baptized are welcomed as members of the Christian community.
-It is part of the Christian faith that once a baby has been baptized, heaven is open to him or her.
+It is part of the Christian faith that once a baby has been baptized, he or she becomes a member of the family of God.

 The cross is a universal symbol of Christianity.
 Making the sign of the cross over a child during the baptism invokes God's protection and asks for entrance into the body of the Christian church.
-You will find this symbol in many Christian rituals, as well as all over the interior of Christian churches.
-The cross is a symbol coming from Jesus' crucifixion on the cross.
-Jesus' death was his sacrifice to clear the sins of all mankind, not just his own sins.
+You will find this symbol in many Christian rituals as well as in Christian churches.
+The cross is also a symbol of Jesus' crucifixion.
+Jesus' death was his sacrifice to clear the sins of all mankind.
 The cross is one of the most familiar of all Christian symbols.

-White is the color of purity, and wearing a white garment during baptism symbolizes that the person being baptized now has a clean slate in the eyes of God.
-Being born is considered the original sin, and a baby being baptized is cleared of the original sin of being born.
-The white garment gives the person being baptized the signal that he or she will start a clean life in the eyes of God, and in the church.
+White is the color of purity and wearing a white garment during baptism symbolizes that the person being baptized now has a clean slate in the eyes of God.
+Christians believe everyone is born with "original sin" which is only washed away through baptism.
+The white garment symbolizes that the baptized person is now clothed in the mantle of God and will start a clean life in His eyes and in the eyes of the church.

-Oil is the baptism symbol of the Holy Spirit.
+Oil is another baptismal symbol of the Holy Spirit.
 Of course, oil also symbolizes the Holy Spirit during other sacraments and religious gatherings.
-During a baptism, the baby is anointed with oil, as is mentioned several times in the Bible as a symbol of bringing the person and the Holy Spirit together.
+During a baptism, the baby is anointed with oil, and oil is mentioned several times in the Bible as a symbol of bringing the person and the Holy Spirit together.
 Holy oils are used during baptism to strengthen the faith of the anointed.
 They also symbolize the gifts of the Holy Spirit.

 Using Symbols in Baptism

-All of the five symbols will be used during a standard church baptism ceremony.
-The only one that you are responsible for, as a parent or relative, is dressing the child in a white garment before the baptism or providing such a garment for use after the baptismal sacrament.
-Of course, your child may receive several cross ornaments or jewelry items as well, from family and friends, but you may want to already have one for your baby to wear during the religious ceremony itself.
+All the symbols are important to traditional church baptism ceremonies although the details of their use may vary.
+The only symbol that a parent or relative is responsible for is dressing the child in a white garment before the baptism or providing such a garment for use after the baptismal sacrament.
+Of course, your child may receive several cross ornaments or jewelry items from family and friends, but you may want to have one for your baby to wear during the religious ceremony itself.

-You can use these symbols to teach older children about the symbolism surrounding the sacrament of baptism.
+You can use these items to teach older children about the symbolism surrounding the sacrament of baptism.
 A baptism symbol worksheet can be a helpful tool for this kind of lesson.
 Alternatively, you can make a scrapbook with all the symbols, with pictures from the baptism ceremony, to teach the child who was baptized about it several years later.

-These symbols are closely interwoven into the Christian faith and rituals.
-Some of these symbols can also be found in many other sacraments and churches than simply during a baptism ceremony.
+The symbols of baptism are closely interwoven into the Christian faith and rituals.
+Some of these symbols can also be found in many other sacraments of churches rather than just during a baptism ceremony.
 They are reminders of the beauty of traditions preserved through generations.